How to make cold brew coffee at home | CNN Underscored

-And though the cold brew process may sound complicated, with the right process, it can be ultra simple.
+And though making cold brew may sound complicated, with the right process, it can be ultra simple.
 Ben Helfen, education support specialist at Counter Culture Coffee, says it comes with a flavor of its own.

 “There’s a comfort level with the flavor of cold brew, which often tastes very similar, even with different coffees, so most folks have a good idea of what to expect, which isn’t as true with espresso or hot coffee,” he says.